 If you or someone in your house is ill with the virus then if your cat is happy to stay in and is used to using a litter tray then keeping them in may be advisable.
 If they go outside a lot then try to minimise interaction with them and wash your hands afterwards.
 We do not recommend forcing a cat to stay in who is not used to it, as this may cause stress and even some serious health problems.

-Can I walk my dog?You may leave your house to exercise, and you should combine this with walking your dog.
+Can I walk my dog?You may leave your house to walk your dog.
 In doing so, you must stick to government advice (remain two metres away from anyone outside of your household).
 Don’t forget that your dog will still need to go outside to toilet, so do make sure they get regular access to the garden, or just outside your house, to do so.
 Whilst you may not be able to walk your dog as often as normal, there are lots of ways to keep your dog happy, healthy and entertained without going out, you can try out some new activities like games and teaching them new tricks – check out our Pet Advice page for more information and some great ideas from our animal experts.

 Is my dog allowed to mix with other dogs when on a walk?

 What should I do with my pets if I am ill or someone in my house is ill because of Covid-19?